 For MacBooks, look into enabling Power Nap so you can put your Mac to sleep without worrying about it skipping important tasks, allowing you to save more battery life.
 Enabling automatic graphics switching can also help Macs save energy by switching to a lower graphics mode when engaged in simple tasks (like text-based work where graphics aren’t as important).

 There are plenty of manual changes you can make here, too.
-Cloud storage services or video players that you aren’t using can be safely shut down, too.
+You can safely shut down things like cloud storage and messaging applications that may be running in the background.
 You can also manually reduce the amount of power you’re using by shutting off Wi-Fi and Bluetooth when you’re not using them, turning off optional features such as keyboard backlighting, and generally reducing the number of components burning power.
 Both Microsoft and Apple have guides explaining the process further.

 Keeping your battery in zone